Hong-Kong-International-School/machine-learning-for-sustainable-development-Keisuke54/README.md

 The response is then converted into speech via Google's Text-to-Speech model

 * ### How to install it + How to use it
-Given the limitation in time to work, there is no app to downlod this model yet (real time Q&A app), but you can doanload the PihsiGPT file in this repository and save your recording in mp3 file and to get output speech.
+Given the limitation in time to work, there is no app to downlod this model yet (real time Q&A app).
+You first download the pretrained model 'model.h5', and save your recording in mp3 file.
+Run 'PhysiGPT.py' file in this repository.

 ## Model Details
 The main large language model is built with karas sequential model consisting of Embedding, two LSTM, and Dense layers.
-Embedding layer is responsible for
+The first layer is an embedding layer that takes the input sequence and maps each word to a 32-dimensional vector.
+The second and third layers are LSTM layers that have 128 units each.
+The fourth layer is a dense layer that outputs a probability distribution over the vocabulary of the model1.

 The idea of this sequantial model as inspired by the [work by Franz Geffke](https://f-a.nz/dev/develop-your-own-llm-like-chatgpt-with-tensorflow-and-keras/).